 There are both full-time and part-time postgraduate options for students who wish to continue with their studies ranging from American Studies, Film and American Studies, American History, and American Literature and Culture.

-Also some universities offer collaborative research programmes and courses with American universities, offering a chance to study abroad at postgraduate level also.
+Also, some universities offer collaborative research programmes and courses with American universities, offering a chance to study abroad at postgraduate level also (Learn more – Thinking of studying abroad).

 Janeane Garofalo is an American film actress who has played a role alongside Paul Rudd in Wet Hot American Summer and The Cable Guy as well as credited as a voice actress in Disney’s Ratatouille